-Courses Below 100 Level
+Courses below the 100 Level

 Students enrolled in courses below the 100 level must successfully complete the required minimum 67 percent of all courses attempted.
+Unsuccessful completion of these courses will result in a grade of "E", "U", "W" or "I".
 However, since the grades received in these classes are not included as a part of the grade point average, the GPA requirement is waived.
+In addition, these credits will not be counted in the maximum credit hour calculation.